AlexeyKashintsev/platypus-designer/README.md

 ```
 gradlew netBeansRun "-PnetBeansInstallDir=c:\program files\netbeans 8.2"
 ```

+If you have just built NBM files with `gradlew nbms` command, please install them as regular NetBeans plugins into your NetBeans and run it in an usual way.

 Note, that you need NetBeans 8.2 installed to use it with these plugins.

-If you have just built NBM files with `gradlew nbms` command, please install them as regular NetBeans plugins into your NetBeans and run it in a usual way.

 ## Notes
 While building, you will need Platypus.js artifacts.
 They will be resolved as dependencies from either remote or local maven repository.